ryanpapale/ryanpapale.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

 This is my first mini project in Python.
 I used my Apple Music data to create following tables and figures.
+The code I used to create these is available <a href="https://github.com/ryanpapale/AppleMusic">here</a>.

 <table border="1" class="dataframe">
  <caption> <strong>Favorite Artists for the Past Year</strong></caption>